AhmedMirani/Paysys-assignment/README.md

 a.py: This file contains the code base. test_a.py: This file contains unit tests for the functions defined in a.py.

 The unit tests are written using Python's unittest.
-When test_a.py is run, it runs edge cases for the process_numbers function defined in main.py.
+When test_a.py is run, it runs edge cases for the process_numbers function defined in a.py.

-Unit Test Results

 Continuous Integration The project uses GitHub Actions for Continuous Integration (CI).
 The workflow is defined in .github/workflows/main.yml.
 This workflow is triggered on every push and pull request to the main branch.
 It sets up a Python environment, installs any necessary dependencies, and runs the unit tests.